Welcome to Residence Life at Rocky Mountain College

 - Meet as many people as possible during your first few days at school.
 You will find that many people have the same aspirations and interests that you do.

-- Get to know your RA and Hall Coordinator.
+- Get to know your Resident Advisor (RA) and Area Coordinator (AC).
 They will prove to be great friends and resources throughout the year.

-- Internet Info: All students are eligible for high speed Internet access free of charge.
-Your e-mail address will consist of your first name.last name @rocky.edu.
+- Internet info: All students are eligible for high speed Internet access free of charge.
+Your email address will consist of your first name.last email@example.com.

 - Example: firstname.lastname@example.org

 - After arriving to campus, the student must activate the Internet connection.
-If difficulties arise, contact the Academic computing office at X1161 or in Eaton 2A.
+If difficulties arise, contact the academic computing office at 406.657.1161 or in Eaton Hall 2A.